deveel/deveel.webhooks/docs/getting_started.md

         public IConfiguration Configuation { get; }

         public void Configure(IServiceCollection services) {
-            // The configurations are specified in the 'Webhooks:Delivery'
+            // The configurations are specified in the 'Webhooks:Sender'
-            // section of the configuration instance
+            // section of the configuration instance, and the service
-            services.AddWebhooks(webhooks =>
+            // will find the IConfiguration instance within the
-                webhooks.ConfigureDelivery(Configuration, "Webhooks:Delivery"));
+            // container and use it to configure the service services.AddWebhooks<MyWebhook>("Webhooks:Sender");
         }
     }
 }